 These financial statements present the financial position, financial performance and cash flows of UTAM as a separate legal entity.
-The securities representing the investments of the funds of U of T are held on behalf of U of T in the names of such trustees or nominees as may be directed by UTAM, but not in the name of UTAM.
+The securities representing the investments of the funds of U of T and managed by UTAM are held on behalf of U of T in the names of such nominees as may be directed by U of T or UTAM, but not in the name of UTAM.